vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 There are other fields available which have reasonable default values.
 See ``PassesDelegate``'s documentation.

-Because the files for your pass' template and the method of encoding might vary by pass type, you'll be provided the ``PKPass`` for those methods.
+Because the files for your pass' template and the method of encoding might vary by pass type, you'll be provided the ``Pass`` for those methods.
 In the ``PassesDelegate/encode(pass:db:encoder:)`` method, you'll want to encode a `struct` that conforms to ``PassJSON``.

 ```swift